PerfectGym/ClientPortal.Embed/README.md

 ## Installation:

-Package can be installed via NPM
+Package can be installed via NPM.

 `npm install perfectgym-client-portal`

+It requires having installed in your code [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer).

 ## Getting started
 The simplest way of embeding Client Portal on your site: